wills106/homeassistant-solax-modbus/README.md

 # Installation
 Copy the folder and contents of solax_modbus into to your home-assistant config/custom_components folder.
 After reboot of Home-Assistant, this integration can be configured through the integration setup UI

+You can manually add this repository to your HACS setup by using "Custom repositories"

 # Known Issues